aff3ct/MIPP/README.md

 using namespace mipp;
 ```

 Before trying to compile, think to tell the compiler what kind of vector instructions you want to use.
-Remember, MIPP currently supports SSE, AVX and NEON instructions.
-For example, if you are using GNU compiler (g++) you simply have to add the `-march=native` option for SSE and AVX CPUs compatible.
+For instance, if you are using GNU compiler (`g++`) you simply have to add the `-march=native` option for SSE and AVX CPUs compatible.
 For ARM CPUs with NEON instructions you have to add the `-mfpu=neon` option (since most of current NEON instructions are not IEEE-754 compatible).
 MIPP also use some nice features provided by the C++11 and so we have to add the `-std=c++11` flag to compile the code.
 Your are now ready to run your code with the mipp.h wrapper.

 ### Vector register declaration